ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 So, when we speak of a ***majority***, we are speaking of at least the ***minimum*** majority.
 For instance, if there are five acceptors, then the minimum majority is three: but if we hear back from four or all five, then this is not a problem.
 The issue is that we must hear back from at least the minimum number of acceptors required to form a majority.

 There are other subtleties involved in this algorithm that we will now go through, including what happens when there is more than one proposer.
-This in turn, will lead us to an understanding of why the Paxos algorithm is not guaranteed to terminate.

-### Milestones in the Paxos Algorithm
+## Milestones in the Paxos Algorithm

 One thing that was mentioned in the previous lecture was that three specific milestones are reached during a run of the Paxos algorithm.
 These are: